 - Glacier glasses or goggles.
 When you expect to be on snowfields for extended periods of time on sunny days, have glacier glasses or goggles (should be category 4 shades, which are too dark for driving).

 - Other essential gear: first aid; map, and compass; headlamp; fire starter; water; food; rain protection; clothing layers; shelter; sun protection.
+For how to modify the standard ten essentials for winter, see The Fifteen Essentials for Winter Backpacking.

 For the Pacific Northwest, only use mountain-terrain showshoes with trekking poles.
 Do not use low traction flat-terrain or rolling-hill terrain snowshoes with no heel lift bar.
 More here: https://winterbackpacking.com/snowshoe-tips/.
 Equip your poles with snow baskets to prevent the poles from sinking too far into soft snow.